Washington Bill Makes It Illegal To Sell Gadgets Without Replaceable Batteries - Slashdot

 Yep, it is that kind of very vague language in law (especially more and more in today's laws coming thought State and Federal), that are so broadly worded, that it can cause problems, some in VERY distinct ways.

 Another example of this, is the ATF about to redo regulations that pretty much define "machine" gun which is written as law.
-They are about to basically make new law (saving our congress critters from actually having to go on record and vote)....but essentially, they are being p
+They are about to basically make new law (saving our congress critters from actually having to go on record and vote)....but essentially, they are being pressured into going after bump stocks.

+The problems is, they aren't specifically mentioning bump stocks or precisely defining them.
+They are trying to broadly work it as "any device that increases the rate of fire".
+Well for one thing, there is not defined base level of "rate of fire".

+That could mean ANY modification to a semi-auto weapon, like just putting in a lighter trigger for competition shooting...that allows you to increase your rate of fire.
+Hell, your finger could be considered a problem, in that it is pretty easy to hold an AR loosely enough to let the recoil hit your finger quickly and fire like you can with a bump stock..

 Re: (Score:2)